Alcohol and Drug Support Line

 Who is the Alcohol and Drug Support Line for?

-The Alcohol and Drug Support Line is for anyone seeking help for their own or someone else’s alcohol and or other drug use.
+The Alcohol and Drug Support Line (ADSL) is for anyone across Western Australia seeking help for their own or someone else’s alcohol and/or other drug use.

-Calling the service may be part of a person's strategy to manage urges or cravings at high-risk times.
-Callers include people who may not wish to have face-to-face counselling/treatment or those who need support while waiting for an appointment.
+Calling the confidential 24/7 service may be part of a person's way to help them manage urges or cravings at high-risk times.
+Callers include people who are waiting for a face-to-face counselling appointment or those who need support and find it difficult for them to access face-to-face options.

-The Alcohol and Drug Support Line is not a crisis line.
+The Alcohol and Drug Support Line is not an emergency service.
 For emergencies, please dial triple zero (000).

 older women on the phone